AbdoslamB/fizzbuzz/README.md

 -  there is a function called Both the purpose of it is to check whether the numbers in each column have the same length or not to create a matrix of the resulting fizz , buzz, and fizzbuzz.

-- All codes are written in R
+- All codes are written in R and SQL